-And if you don’t know what do with your old mattress, Koala has partnered up Soft Landing to remove and recycle your old mattress.
-The service is free in Sydney, but will cost an additional fee for Melbourne customers.
+And if you don’t know what do with your old mattress, Koala has partnered up Soft Landing to remove and recycle your old mattress, with the service free for those in Sydney and Melbourne.

 Koala Mattress Design

 Each mattress is stated to have only two layers, a design approach the brand claims helps to make its bed-in-a-box standout from other brands.
-By using minimal layers, each product is said to require less glue.
 This apparently helps the mattress stay cool by wicking excess heat away from the body, making the Koala Mattress a dream to sleep on during the Australian summer.